Futur-Tech/futur-tech-osync-sysvol/README.md

 - You only have 2 Domain Controllers in your domain
 - SysVol is located at `/var/lib/samba/sysvol` on both Domain Controllers

+There is also a Zabbix Template for monitoring the replications

 ## Deploy Commands

 Everything is executed by only a few basic deploy scripts.
 Just follow on screen instructions.